PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Method

-\mypara{Multi-domain output.} To enable dual-domain generation (albedo and roughness-metallic, where roughness and metallic are encoded in the green and blue channels, respectively), an intuitive solution would be to expand the input and output channels of the VAE or configure the transformer to generate a double-sized token map, subsequently split into two.
-However, since the VAE still reconstructs images in these two domains effectively like controls, it is not strictly necessary to finetune the VAE for these modalities.
-Moreover, finetuning the VAE may alter the feature space upon which the pretrained transformer relies, potentially resulting in catastrophic forgetting.
-Making the transformer generate two token maps at once also undermines the generation quality, as we will show in \sref{subsec: ablation}.
-Therefore, inspired by Wonder3D \cite{Wonder3D24}, we add domain embeddings to the token map at each scale to inform the transformer of the intended domain for generation.
+To enable dual-domain generation (albedo and roughness-metallicity, where roughness and metallicity are encoded in the green and blue channels, respectively), an intuitive solution would be to expand the input and output channels of the VAE or configure the transformer to generate a double-sized token map, subsequently split into two.
+However, fine-tuning the VAE may alter the feature space upon which the pretrained transformer relies, potentially resulting in catastrophic forgetting.
+Making the transformer generate two token maps at once also undermines the generation quality, as we later show in \sref{subsec: ablation}.
+Therefore, inspired by Wonder3D~\cite{Wonder3D24}, we add domain embeddings to the token map at each scale to inform the transformer of the intended domain for generation.